 - On top of all these, the IRS is expected to process refunds fast.
 “Don’t ask questions.
 Just give me my money.”

 When so much money is at stake, not having a tighter connection between the two parties is just amazing.

 Because the lack of a direct relationship with the taxpayers is a root cause, the IRS tries to address it through its Identity Protection PIN (IP PIN) program.
 When you sign up for the IP PIN program, the IRS will issue you a 6-digit PIN.
 You put the PIN on your tax return.
 Any e-filed tax return without the correct PIN will be rejected.
 Any paper return without the correct PIN will be subject to extra scrutiny.

-The PIN is valid for only one year.
-After you sign up once to participate in the program, you log in to the IRS account each year to retrieve a new PIN next year before the tax season starts.
+A specific PIN is valid for only one year.
+After you sign up once to participate in the program, you log in to the IRS account each year to retrieve a new PIN before the tax season starts.
 You always use your most current PIN.
 You don’t need a PIN when you amend your previous tax returns.

-I have used the IP PINs with our tax returns for several years now.
+My wife and I have used the IP PINs with our tax returns for several years now.
 They work very well.
 We received our PINs for 2021 already.
-If you file on paper, there’s a place for it on the signature line.
+If you file on paper, there’s a place for them on the signature line.

 If you use tax software, you tell the software you have a PIN.
 In TurboTax, it’s under Federal Taxes, Other Tax Situations, Other Return Info, Identity protection PIN.

 In H&R Block tax software, it’s under Federal, Miscellaneous, Miscellaneous Home.